At Snowdome, we are committed to raising funds for blood cancer research.

 There are three main types of blood cancers; lymphoma, myeloma and leukaemia and they are a significant priority for Australia.

 Blood cancers are the second most diagnosed cancer, and the third biggest cause of cancer deaths in Australia.
-In 2023, it was estimated that more than 19,500* would be newly diagnosed with a blood cancer, accounting for 12 per cent of all cancer cases.*
+In 2023, it was estimated that more than 19,500* people would be newly diagnosed with a blood cancer, accounting for 12 per cent of all cancer cases.*

 This is the equivalent of 53 people per day or one person every 27 minutes.